Brandonkhumalo/portfolio_website/README.md

 ## About Me

 I am an entry-level mobile and backend developer with expertise in Java for Android development and Django for backend systems.
-I have been actively building projects to sharpen my skills.
-My top skills include mobile app development, backend API integration, and problem-solving.
+I recently earned the Google IT Support certificate, which has strengthened my foundation in troubleshooting and technical support.
+I have built multiple hands-on projects, demonstrating skills in mobile app development, backend API integration, and problem-solving.
+I am passionate about creating scalable, efficient, and user-friendly applications while continuously learning and adapting to new technologies.

 What sets me apart is my ability to build scalable, efficient, and user-friendly applications while continuously learning and adapting to new technologies.